-The sagas of the voyages of the Greenlanders and Eirik the Red relate stories of Norsemen travelling to places in northern Canada.
-They called them Helluland and Markland.
-These names do not occur in any present-day map.
-Still, several sites have been uncovered and some discovered objects may be of Norse origin.
+The sagas of the Greenlanders and Erik the Red recount the voyages of Norsemen travelling to places like Helluland and Markland, in northern Canada.
+These locations do not occur in any present-day maps.
+But archaeologists have uncovered several sites, and discovered objects in Canada that may have Norse origins.

 Viking Age Relevance

 The first to look for traces of Norsement in Canada, are Helge and Anne Stine Ingstad.
 In the 1960s, a local guide takes them to the northern tip of Newfoundland, to a camp site of ancient Inuit tribes.
 The couple excavates the area and indeed find signs of people living here as far back as 6,000 years ago.
 More spectacularly, they discover nine houses dating back to the eleventh century.
 These all strongly resemble Viking Age houses on Greenland and Iceland in the same period.

 At that time, many believe their conclusions about Norsemen in Canada, a hoax.
 Unfazed, the Ingstad’s continue their research and go on to prove that these buildings are indeed metal and carpentry workshops, and houses.
 And by 1978, UNESCO declares L’Anse aux Meadows a World Heritage site.1 Recently, a scholar has suggested the location is perhaps a temporary boat repair location rather than a settlement.
 The reason being that there is an apparent lack of burial rituals one normally expects in a settlement.2